sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

     parent: observe-process
 ---

-Follow this guide to create an observability pipeline that sends data from a Sensu check to Sumo Logic for long-term log and metrics storage.
+Follow this guide to create an observability pipeline that sends data from a Sensu check to Sumo Logic for long-term logs and metrics storage.
 Sensu [checks][2] are commands the Sensu agent executes that generate observability data in a status or metric [event][16].
-[Event filters][15] and [handlers][9] define the actions the Sensu backend executes on the events.
+[Handlers][9] define the actions the Sensu backend executes on the events.

 This guide uses a check named `check_cpu` as an example.
 If you don't already have this check in place, follow [Monitor server resources][2] to add it.